bright/new-www/src/mdData/blog/2018-02-08-working-with-chrome-extensions.md

 ---
-layout: post
-title: Working with Chrome Extensions
-excerpt: >-
-  Chrome Extensions can make your life easier whenever you want to add a new feature to the Chrome Browser.
+excerpt: Chrome Extensions can make your life easier whenever you want to add a new feature to the Chrome Browser.
 Working with extensions is quite easy.
 It’s just the good old JavaScript code and not much more.
 There are however few things worth taking into consideration while working with the extensions.
+layout: post
+title: Working with Chrome Extensions
+date: 2018-02-07T23:00:00.000Z
+image: /static/images/technology-791029_1920.jpg
+author: monika
 tags:
   - Chrome Extensions
   - Chrome
   - JavaScript
-author: monika
+hidden: false
 comments: true
-hidden: false
-date: '2018-02-07T23:00:00.000Z'
 published: true
 ---